Tensor-Array/BinaryTensor/docs/1-bit/derivative.md

 | Square | x & x | x ^ x |
 | NOT | ~ x | 1 |

-Here are some derivative rules that only using one bit and bitwise operator.
+Here are some derivative rules that only using one bit and bitwise operators.

 | Rules | Function | Derivative |
 |:-|:-:|:-:|